Meeting a Trickster

 As an archetype, Trickster is a masterful, yet unpredictable catalyst of psychological change.
 Trickster energy challenges old belief systems and old habits by unearthing unconscious assumptions and toppling worldviews that have lost their usefulness.
 However, there is nothing moralistic about the Trickster.
 Sometimes to continually grow, things simply have to change.

 The trickster is an important figure in folklore.
 Taking such forms as the Joker or Coyote, he embodies cleverness and wit, but also deceit and irresponsibility.
 He appears to provide comic relief as a Jester or Clown, but also to humble us, never allowing us to become too full of ourselves.
 His mischief is most harmful when we take ourselves too seriously, but is neutralised when we learn to laugh at ourselves with genuine, sincere pleasure.
+You lose your ego with a Trickster.

 In the beginning you may view Trickster as a Hero or Saviour.
 He will appear at a time of need and offer you something.
 He will seem to be a Helper.
 But there is no such thing as a Free Lunch.
 Trickster offers you something because he wants something from you.